Distributed controller synthesis for deadlock avoidance: Two locks per process

-The idea of the previous definition is that a $Z$-"deadlock scheme" witnesses a way to reach a configuration in which all locks of $Z$ are taken, and all processes using those locks are blocked.
-Each process from $\PZ$ is mapped to an edge telling which lock it holds in the "deadlock" configuration and which one it needs in order to advance.
-A process not holding any lock is mapped to $\bot$.
+The idea underlying the previous definition is that a $Z$-"deadlock scheme" witnesses a way to reach a configuration in which all locks of $Z$ are taken, and all processes from $\PZ$ are blocked.
+Each "solid" process from $\PZ$ is mapped to an edge telling which lock it holds in the "deadlock" configuration and which one it needs in order to advance.

 For every lock in $Z$ there is a unique outgoing edge in $\ds_Z$, corresponding to the process owning that lock.
 Note that this implies that the subgraph induced by $\ds_Z$ is a union of cycles, with some non-branching paths going into these cycles.

+The fourth condition excluding "strong cycles" is required as to be able to schedule the local runs according to the edges of the "deadlock scheme" into a global run.

+A $Z$-"deadlock scheme" is not a full witness for "deadlock" because "fragile" processes are missing.
+The next definition takes care of "fragile" processes.
+Note that $\df_Z(p)$ is always undefined if $p \notin \Proc_Z$.

-\begin{definition}[Sufficient deadlock scheme] A \intro{sufficient deadlock scheme} for a "behavior@@two" $\PP$ is a $Z$-"deadlock scheme" $\df_Z$ for $\PP$ such that for every process $p \in \Proc$ either $\df_Z(p)$ is an edge of the lock graph $G_\PP$, or $p$ is $Z$-"lockable" in $\PP$. \end{definition}
+\begin{defi}[Full deadlock scheme] A \intro{full $Z$-deadlock scheme} for a "behavior@@two" $\PP$ is a $Z$-"deadlock scheme" $\df_Z$ for $\PP$ for some $Z \subseteq T$ such that for every process $p \in \Proc$ either $\df_Z(p)$ is defined, or $p$ is $Z$"-fragile".
+A ""full deadlock scheme"" for $\PP$ is a "full $Z$-deadlock scheme" for $\PP$, for some set $Z \subseteq T$. \end{defi}

-We now prove a key result: a "strategy" is not "winning" if and only if its lock graph admits a "sufficient deadlock scheme".
-This allows us to check the existence of a "winning strategy" by non-deterministically guessing a "behavior@@two", verifying that there exists a "strategy" respecting it, computing the corresponding "lock graph" and then checking if there exists a "sufficient deadlock scheme" for it.
-The rest of this section provides a method to do these steps in polynomial time, which leads to an \np algorithm.
+We now prove an analogous result to Lemma~\ref{lem:patterncharacterization}: a "strategy" is not "winning" if and only if its lock graph admits a "full deadlock scheme".
+The existence of a "winning strategy" will be established by non-deterministically guessing a "behavior@@two", verifying that there exists a "strategy" respecting it, computing the corresponding "lock graph" and then checking that it has no "full deadlock scheme".
+The most involved step is the last one.

-\begin{lemma} Consider a "locally live" "control strategy" $\sigma$ and $\PP^\s=(\PP^\s_p)_\pproc$ the "behavior@@two" of $\s$.
-The "strategy" $\s$ is \textbf{not} "winning" if and only if there is a "sufficient deadlock scheme" for $\PP^\s$. \end{lemma}
+\begin{lem} Consider a "locally live" "control strategy" $\sigma$ and $\PP^\s=(\PP^\s_p)_\pproc$ the "behavior@@two" of $\s$.
+The "strategy" $\s$ is \textbf{not} "winning" if and only if there is a "full deadlock scheme" for $\PP^\s$. \end{lem}